HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ac-2/index.md

 For CSP Only: AC-2 (j) [at least annually]

 ## OPS Implementation
 a.
 The OPS system accounts are System Admin, OPS Admin and <system account>.
-OPS Implementation is still in-porogress.
+OPS Implementation is still in-progress.

 b.
 The System Admin is responsible for managing the system accounts.

 c.
 Members in the roles of System Admin, OPS Admin are based on their job responsibilities.
 The activities of each of the roles can be found in [AC-05](../ac-5/index.md)